|About Us News Resources Login Become a member Help Search|

 This time it was Elrond who did not answer.
 Thranduil did not press him, for he had not meant to snap at him, but the rise of Noldorin traits in the boy was disquieting, plucking at his every nerve.
 Fairest Lúthien, is this where your legacy has gone?
 Everything that had once been the pride of the Mithrim had been taken by one conquest or another, bent to the purposes of others.

 He could not wait to leave this place.

-Thranduil considered that before he gave definite answer.
-“No,” he admitted, for Elrond had grown since he had last seen him, even if it had only widened the rift between them.
-“But neither do I owe myself to you.
-The line of Elu is broken, especially now that you grant your allegiance to the Golodhrim.
+Thranduil considered that before he gave a definite answer.
+“No,” he admitted, for Elrond had grown a great deal since he had last seen him, even if it had only widened the rift between them.
+“But I no longer owe myself to you.
+The line of Thingol is broken, especially now that you grant your allegiance to the Golodhrim.
 It may be that the years to come will take us in very different directions.”

 Elrond nodded, for there was nothing more to be said, whatever bonds of kinship existed between them strained by the opposing vocations they had chosen.
-Even so, Thranduil turned and lay a hand fondly on Elrond’s shoulder, seeing an echo of Lúthien even if tainted by the memory of Maglor.
+Despite all that, Thranduil turned and laid a hand fondly on Elrond’s shoulder, seeing an echo of Lúthien even if tainted by the memory of Maglor.
 “Merely promise me that you will remember your mother's people,” he said.
 “Go where life will lead you, but remember whence you came.”

 Elrond offered him a flicker of a smile.
 “That I can do,” he assured him.
 “But do you not find me a disappointment still?”

 “Yes, I do,” Thranduil admitted, granting him the honest truth, though a sympathetic smile tugged at his mouth as well.
 “I suppose you can hardly be blamed for it.
 Still, it would perhaps be advisable that you do not frequent our household with your newfound loyalties.”